TimothyZh/MWSCAS2022SpikeSortingCriteria/README.md

 # Toward A Formalized Approach for Spike Sorting Algorithms and Hardware Evaluation

-This repository contains the corresponding code, system- and circuit-level information, all simulated models, and detailed hardware evaluation results for the paper *Toward A Formalized Approach for Spike Sorting Algorithms and Hardware Evaluation.*
+This repository contains the corresponding code, system- and circuit-level information, all simulated models, and detailed hardware evaluation results for the paper *Toward A Formalized Approach for Spike Sorting Algorithms and Hardware Evaluation.*, which is openly accessible [here](https://arxiv.org/abs/2205.06514).

-Moreover, our synthetic dataset entitled ***The Synthetic Simulations Of Extracellular Recordings (SSOER)*** is made publicly available for download.
+Moreover, our synthetic dataset entitled ***The Synthetic Simulations Of Extracellular Recordings (SSOER)*** is made publicly available for download [here](https://zenodo.org/record/6214550).

 >
 > **Abstract:** _Spike sorting algorithms are used to separate extra-cellular recordings of neuronal populations into single-unit spike